Zoo: Japan

-Japan's first modern zoo, Tokyo's Ueno Imperial Zoological Gardens, opened in 1882 based on European models.
+Japan's first modern zoo, Tokyo's Ueno Zoo, opened in 1882 based on European models.
 In World War II it was used to teach the Japanese people about the lands recently conquered by the Army.
-In 1943, fearing American bombing attacks, the government ordered the zoo to destroy dangerous animals that might escape.
+In 1943, fearing American bombing attacks, the government ordered the zoo to euthanize dangerous animals that might escape.

 Environmentalism

-When ecology emerged as a matter of public interest in the 1970s, a few zoos began to consider making conservation their central role, with Gerald Durrell of the Jersey Zoo, George Rabb of Brookfield Zoo, and William Conway of the Bronx Zoo (Wildlife Conservation Society) leading the discussion.
+When ecology emerged as a matter of public interest in the 1970s, a few zoos began to consider making conservation their central role, with Gerald Durrell of the Jersey Zoo, George Rabb of Brookfield Zoo Chicago, and William Conway of the Bronx Zoo (Wildlife Conservation Society) leading the discussion.
 From then on, zoo professionals became increasingly aware of the need to engage themselves in conservation programs, and the American Zoo Association soon said that conservation was its highest priority.
-In order to stress conservation issues, many large zoos stopped the practice of having animals perform tricks for visitors.
+To stress conservation issues, many large zoos stopped the practice of having animals perform tricks for visitors.
 The Detroit Zoo, for example, stopped its elephant show in 1969, and its chimpanzee show in 1983, acknowledging that the trainers had probably abused the animals to get them to perform.

 Mass destruction of wildlife habitat has yet to cease all over the world and many species such as elephants, big cats, penguins, tropical birds, primates, rhinos, exotic reptiles, and many others are in danger of dying out.
 Many of today's zoos hope to stop or slow the decline of many endangered species and see their primary purpose as breeding endangered species in captivity and reintroducing them into the wild.
-Modern zoos also aim to help teach visitors the importance on animal conservation, often through letting visitors witness the animals firsthand.
-Some critics and the majority of animal rights activists say that zoos, no matter what their intentions are, or how noble they are, are immoral and serve as nothing but to fulfill human leisure at the expense of the animals (which is an opinion that has spread over the years).
+Modern zoos also aim to help teach visitors the importance of animal conservation, often through letting visitors witness the animals firsthand.
+Some critics, and the majority of animal rights activists, say that zoos, no matter their intentions, or how noble these intentions, are immoral and serve as nothing but to fulfill human leisure at the expense of the animals (an opinion that has spread over the years).
 However, zoo advocates argue that their efforts make a difference in wildlife conservation and education.